|Status||Research Associate in the Risk Insight Lab connected to IFoA funded project|

 Tontines are well-understood under the assumption of constant market returns and a perfect pool.
-However the literature lacks in understanding of the impact of fluctuating market returns and realized mortality rates.
-We do a numerical study that analyzes how many members a tontine need in order to deliver the outcome that idealized results suggest.
-We aim for practical answers that shall be used in the future for pension products in the UK market.
+However the literature lacks in understanding the impact of fluctuating market returns and realized mortality rates.
+We analyze how many members a tontine need in order to deliver a stable income for life.
+We aim for practical answers that shall be used in the future for pension products.

 Combining the best of drawdown and annuity, the investment returns and the longevity credits, tontines offer a great alternative to current pension products.
 Promoting tontines, we analyze the effect of a bequest motive on the decision to invest in a tontine.
 We formulate an investment problem where a pensioner chooses the percentage of wealth in the tontine, an investment strategy and their consumption rate.
 The investment problem is formulated such that the optimal strategy maximizes the utility of lifetime consumption and the left behind bequest.
 We show that, for a risk-averse investor, the percentage in the tontine is around 80% for a wide range of risk aversion and different bequest motives.

 We show that the Principle of Smooth Fit is violated for a specific class of optimal stopping problems.
 We build on existing results from Lamberton and Zervos (2013).
 This is a technical analysis involving the concept of difference-of-two-convex-functions instead of twice-differentiable-functions.